Light bulbPostion MVP is now LIVE! Claim Your Founder's Perks & Join Now

 • Total Annual Fees Paid: $795 * 12 = $9,540

-That's nearly $10,000 a year paid in platform and transaction fees.
-The $6,000 going directly to Substack was a particularly tough pill to swallow, as she felt she had outgrown their limited feature set.
+That's nearly $10,000 a year in creator platform fees.
+The $6,000 going directly to Substack was a particularly tough pill to swallow, and it was the main reason she started thinking about leaving Substack.

-Clara discovered Postion and was drawn to its creator-first model, especially the lower 5% platform fee.
-The migration process was simple, taking just an afternoon to import her content and subscribers.
+Clara discovered Postion, a low-cost Substack alternative, and was drawn to its creator-first model, especially the lower 5% platform fee.
+The process to migrate from Substack was simple, taking just an afternoon to import her content and subscribers.

 1. Postion's Platform Fee (5%): $5,000 * 5% = $250 per month